How To Get A Mortgage With A New Job

 If more than 25% of your income is from commission, your underwriter will consider your base income the monthly average of your past 24 months of income.

-Just like with any income verification, an underwriter will require at least two years of verified income to qualify for a mortgage when you’re self-employed.
+Just like with any income verification, an underwriter will require at least 2 years of verified income to qualify for a mortgage when you’re self-employed.
 Verifying this is a little more complicated, but they’ll usually ask for additional documentation that may require some preparation.

 It’s important to note that if your income pay structure changed from something like salary to commission, underwriters may be wary about the changing structure of income and could raise a red flag during the qualification process – even if you’re making more money with a commission-based income.
 In this case, if you’re moving from an annual to commission-based income, underwriters will still want to see at least 24 months of income before loan qualification.